rmassidda/ir-2019/07_document_parsing.md

 Each such token is now a candidate for becoming an index entry, that is a term, after further processing.

 The major question of the tokenization phase is what are the correct tokens to use?
-An easy answer like splitting by space, or by hyphens, isn't appropriate in the majority of the use cases.
+An easy answer like splitting by space isn't appropriate in the majority of the use cases.
 The language identification is so fundamental because of the different ways to separate words that could become terms.

 ## Stop words